 - Oxford Journals Online—Full-text content of journals in many subject areas including medicine, social sciences, mathematics, and law.

-- Academic Search Ultimate—Includes journal and newspaper articles from many sources on a broad array of topics.
+- Academic Search Ultimate—Through Ebsco Host, includes journal and newspaper articles from many sources on a broad array of topics.

 - Worldcat—An index to the holdings of thousands of libraries.
 The user can search for articles, books and other types of content.